Islandora/Crayfish/Milliner/README.md

 - Install `composer`.
 [Install instructions here.][4]
 - `$ cd /path/to/Milliner` and run `$ composer install`
 - Then either
-  - For production, configure your web server appropriately (e.g. add a VirtualHost for Houdini in Apache) OR
+  - For production, configure your web server appropriately (e.g. add a VirtualHost for Milliner in Apache) OR
-  - For development, run the PHP built-in webserver `$ php -S localhost:8888 -t src` from Houdini root.
+  - For development, run the PHP built-in webserver `$ php -S localhost:8888 -t src` from Milliner root.

 ## Configuration